 Many of the health problems that are related to the aging process can be staved off with the right type of physical activity, helping people to live their lives to the fullest.
 The physical therapists at 1 on 1 Physical Therapy are movement experts.
 They want to help Asheville NC residents to optimize the quality of their life with the right amount of physical activity, patient education, and hands-on care.
 The following are a few things physical therapists want people to know in order to help them age well.

-Chronic Pain Doesn’t Have To Rule Your Life
+Aging and Chronic Pain Don’t Have To Rule Your Life

 In 2016, the CDC estimated that just over 20 percent of American adults experienced chronic pain.
 This means fewer days at work, lost wages, and increased medical costs.
 When physical therapists work closely with patients who experience chronic pain, they can help them to ease that pain and improve the quality of their life.
 They use pain management treatment plans, and supervised exercise routines to help patients regain control of their body.